 All providers that submitted data received a written data submission report that described the format and completeness of the datasets they provided.
 This report included requests for additional information or alternate formats in the next submission and other data clarifications or corrections needed.
 Additional feedback was provided by phone or email conversations as needed.
-In certain cases, hard copy or PDF maps of estimated services were provided for verification and/or modification.
-In the future, all providers will receive maps and/or vector data for review and verification of census blocks, street segments or wireless service areas.
+In addition, PDF maps of estimated services, based on the census blocks and roads or wireless area boundaries, were provided for verification and/or modification.
 Information on conflicting alternate data sources may also be provided for comment or challenge.
-This process will be standardized and formalized through the development of a webbased provider data portal.
+In the future, this process will be standardized and formalized through the development of a web-based provider data portal.